Webinar on construction insurance disputes, common issues and how to avoid them

 - What does the future hold for the relationship between construction and insurance?

 Bryn is a Partner in the professional and commercial disputes team at Clyde & Co.
 He has experience of contentious professional indemnity claims against construction / property professionals and solicitors and advising on a wide range of coverage issues and disputes.
-Bryn has particular experience of handling claims made against D&B contractors, architects, engineers, quantity surveyors, project and construction managers and other construction professionals.
+Furthermore, Bryn has particular experience of handling claims made against D&B contractors, architects, engineers, quantity surveyors, project and construction managers and other construction professionals.
 He also has significant experience of litigation in the High Court/TCC

 Damian James is a leading expert in the area of quantum, delay, disruption and cost evaluation.
 His appointments include adviser in international arbitrations and as expert in adjudications around the world.
 Project and arbitration locations have included the UAE, South Africa and other African states and the UK.
-Damian is widely experienced in engineering and construction claims and dispute resolution.
-He has particular expertise in the preparation of detailed claims to recover client entitlements.
+Damian is also widely experienced in engineering and construction claims and dispute resolution.
+Moreover, he has particular expertise in the preparation of detailed claims to recover client entitlements.
 Damian’s particular skills lie in the complex discipline of delay analysis and disruption valuation.
 He is able to disentangle global claims to establish the relationship of particular cause and effect.